Can you really make money donating plasma?

 What could you do instead?
 Here’s a monster list of ways to make extra money.

-Here are some of the leading options I think might be a good fit.
+Here are some of the leading options that might be a good fit.

 Focus Groups, Consumer Research Studies, and Surveys

-You can find several companies that facilitate online and in-person consumer research studies and focus groups.
+Several companies facilitate online and in-person consumer research studies and focus groups.

 If you have downtime during your day (like to go donate plasma), you might be interested in these online survey sites and apps.
 Generally they pay very little, but it can add up, and they’ve very easy to do: